-- (i) What is the source of the extra Cases in each type of EPC in Korean? - (ii) What is the grammatical status of the bold-faced elements in (2)? - (iii) Are there any constraints on the EPCs in Korean?
+- (i) What is the source of the extra Cases in each type of EPC in Korean? - (ii) What are the grammatical statuses of the bold-faced elements in (2)? - (iii) Are there any constraints on the EPCs in Korean?
 If so, what are they?

-In section 2, I introduce a set of problems that Korean EPCs present to any theory of syntax or semantics, synthetizing what has been said about them in the literature.
+In section 2, I introduce a set of problems that Korean EPCs present to any theory of syntax or semantics, synthesizing what has been said about them in the literature.
 In section 3, I offer a new syntactic analysis of Korean EPCs, which is similar to but also differs from what authors like Yoon (1989) have proposed.
 In this section, building on the insights of Schütze (1996) and Sohn (1994), I first propose an analysis under which the extra "Cases" in each EPC are treated as focus markers.
 I then explain the linear order restriction on PRs and their PMs, as well as some other restrictions imposed on PMs.
 In section 4, I discuss the semantics of Korean EPCs, proposing a possible formal semantic analysis which resorts a type-shifting of the sentential predicate of an EPC.
-After this, I turn to identifying semantic restrictions on Korean EPCs.
-In this process, I show that the Korean EPCs under discussion cannot be fully accounted for without considering some pragmatic or cognitive factors.
-Finally, I conclude the paper in section 5, briefly reviewing the proposed analysis in comparison with previous analyses, addressing some remaining issues.
+This will be followed by identifying semantic restrictions on Korean EPCs.
+In this process, I show that the Korean EPCs under discussion cannot be fully accounted for without considering some pragmatic or cognitive factors by adding some new observations to what has already been said about them in the literature (e.g., Yoon 1989; Yeon 1999).
+Finally, section 5 concludes the paper, briefly reviewing the proposed analysis in comparison with previous analyses, addressing some remaining issues.